Our products

 Common mistakes and how to avoid them

 Excessive temperature is another critical factor.
-Many amateur cooks turn up the heat too high, causing rapid protein coagulation and preventing the formation of the characteristic emulsion.
+Many amateur cooks turn up the heat too high, causing rapid coagulation of proteins and preventing the formation of the characteristic emulsion.

 • Not using enough extra virgin olive oil